blackwright/tetris/README.md

 ### Technical Notes

 - JavaScript structured with revealing modules in MVC style.
-- Collision checks performed by copying the tetromino object into a prototype "clone.""
+- Collision checks performed by copying the tetromino object into a prototype "clone."
 - Event handlers attached with jQuery.
 - Reset button restarts the game without reloading page.